 In 2017, funds were collected to install beacons at various points in Fernkloof Nature Reserve to create a ‘virtual fence’.
 Together with collaring of alphas in the troop, linked to a location based website, and ID tagging, this approach by Human Wildlife Solutions worked well, with monitors encouraging the troop to remain in the reserve.
-This only lasted 3 weeks after which dried up.
+This only lasted 3 weeks after which the voluntary funding dried up.

 After the monitors were withdrawn, hundreds of residents affected by the problem baboons campaigned and petitioned to Provincial level authorities, to mandate the Municipality to budget and fund baboon management in the Overstrand.
-Finally, this was approved by Province, and a co-operative function between Cape Nature and Overstrand Municipality commence during November 2019.
+Finally, this was approved by Province, and a co-operative function between Cape Nature and Overstrand Municipality commenced during November 2019.

 Residents living in the affected areas were relieved that their health and safety was being addressed, and that the baboon species will be protected from the hazards and risks associated with being habituated to high density suburbia.